 1. Full Feedings

-It is absolutely paramount that you focus making sure your baby gets a full feeding.
+If you ever want to sleep more than two hours at a time, it is absolutely paramount that your baby gets a full feeding.

 Not only do babies with a nice, full tummy sleep much longer, but a full feeding also ensures that your baby is getting his calories during the day, instead of frequent snacks at nights.

 The most important takeaway is to make sure she doesn’t fall asleep while nursing.
-Got a sleepy baby?
-Me too!
 Tickle her feet, use a cold towel, change her diaper.
 Anything you can to make sure that it’s a nice, full feeding.

 2. Consistent Feedings

-If you’ve read any of my blogs, you know that I’m a pretty firm believer in a consistent routine.
-Just understand that consistency does not necessarily mean rigidity.
+If you’ve read any of my posts, you know that I’m a pretty firm believer in a consistent routine.

 Your baby depends on you to set the scope for her day, especially in the beginning when she doesn’t even know the difference between night and day.
 Babies that eat whenever they feel the urge (or don’t) during the day can’t be expected to act any differently during the night.